conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 We use GitHub actions to rerender feedstocks and also run our pull request automerge service.
 We do not currently support builds on
 GitHub Actions.

-#### Webservices Rerendering, Version Updates, and Automerge
+#### Webservices Background Jobs

-The webservices Heroku app uses GitHub Actions to run compute-intensive background jobs, including rerendering, version updates, and automerge jobs.
+The webservices Heroku app dispatches to GitHub Actions to run compute-intensive background jobs, including rerendering, version updates, and automerge jobs.
 The GitHub actions runs happen on the [conda-forge-webservices repo](https://github.com/conda-forge/conda-forge-webservices).
 These runs use the [webservices-dispatch-action Docker container](https://hub.docker.com/r/condaforge/webservices-dispatch-action) for some operations.
 This container is tagged with the latest webservices version.

+#### Automerge

+Our automerge service runs via GitHub Actions in the [conda-forge-webservices repo](https://github.com/conda-forge/conda-forge-webservices).

 PRs are automatically merged if they satisfy either of the two following sets of conditions: